thibetabc/SyndicateQT/doc/init.md

 4d) CentOS

-Copy syndicated.init to /etc/init.d/syndicated.
-Test by running "service syndicated start".
+Copy walled.init to /etc/init.d/walled.
+Test by running "service walled start".

-Using this script, you can adjust the path and flags to the syndicated program by setting the SYNXD and FLAGS environment variables in the file /etc/sysconfig/syndicated.
+Using this script, you can adjust the path and flags to the walled program by setting the SYNXD and FLAGS environment variables in the file /etc/sysconfig/walled.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------